 Trying to figure out which service and support options fit the needs of your child or for you is not an easy task.
 Autism is a complex condition and navigating hundreds of systems for resources can be daunting.
-AuSM's Information and Referral team is available to listen, help and sort through options.
-Our Information and Referral team can help connect you to the many effective programs, therapists, services and support agencies.
+AuSM's Information and Resources team is available to listen, help and sort through options.
+Our Information and Resources team can help connect you to the many effective programs, therapists, services and support agencies.

 Part of enhancing the lives of individuals with autism is ensuring that our laws and public policies support families living with autism.
 AuSM is committed to being your voice at the Minnesota legislature as well as creating public policy by maintaining a presence on key committees, task forces and organizations.
 Click here for information about AuSM's Advocacy Committee.

 AuSM publishes and sends e-newsletters twice a month to keep members informed about topics such as advocacy, AuSM services, AuSM events, other community events and more.
 Click here to join AuSM's list and keep up-to-date on events and community happenings.

 The AuSM Mental Health Services team works in partnership with you to develop a plan based on your needs.
 For many, working with mental heath service providers is a new experience; we want you to feel comfortable and knowledgeable as we undertake this journey together, striving for positive, individual-focused goals.
 Click here for more information.

 AuSM Skillshops are designed for individuals with autism spectrum disorder (ASD) and their parents, family members and caregivers.
 Skillshops also are a valuable resource for educators who work with individuals affected by ASD.
 Intended for small groups, AuSM Skillshops allow you the opportunity to participate by discussing and solving problems on topics that concern you the most.

 AuSM Workshops presented by national speakers are offered throughout the year.
 Click here for more information.